katzer/cordova-plugin-email-composer/README.md

 ```

 ### Adding attachments
-Attachments can be either base64 encoded data or local files.
-The code below shows how to attach an base64 encoded image.
+Attachments can be either base64 encoded datas, files from the the device storage or assets from within the *www* folder.

-#### Further informations
+#### Attach Base64 encoded content
-- Under [platform specifics][platform_specifics] you can find out how to attach files on the different device platforms.
+The code below shows how to attach an base64 encoded image which will be added as a image with the name *icon.png*.

 ```javascript
 window.plugin.email.open({